tiorionjames/Guessing-Game/README.md

  - VS Code
  - Terminal
  - Files / Folder Navigation
- - Git & Github
+ - Git & GitLab

 **Note:** The information provided here is for your convenience.
-Please follow a long in class and refer to the in-class discussion for what you should be doing. p
+Please follow along in class and refer to the in-class discussion for what you should be doing. p
 **Getting started:**

 Included in this repo are the following files:
- - `ap.js` - This is where you will write all of your code
+ - `app.js` - This is where you will write all of your code
  - `index.html` - You will run this HTML file in your browser to run your code
  - `style.css` - Ignore for this project.
 This is to style the page, but your app will not be interacting directly with the webpage.
  - `readme.md` - That is what you are reading right now.
-The file is in markdown format (.md), it's straight forward way to organize text content that Github understands.
+The file is in markdown format (.md); it's straightforward way to organize text content that Gitlab understands.
 You don't need to know much more than that about it right now.

 # Project: Guessing Game

 Create a guessing game that allows users to guess a secret number.
-You will need to use the built in “prompt()” function to capture the user input when the program is running.
-Once you have the user’s input, you can compare it with your secret number and use the built in “alert()” function to send back the appropriate message.
+You will need to use the built-in “prompt()” function to capture the user input when the program is running.
+Once you have the user’s input, you can compare it with your secret number and use the built-in “alert()” function to send back the appropriate message.

 The functions alert and prompt are built into the web browser.
 And since our javascript code runs in the web browser, we can use them.

 Alert: https://developer.mozilla.org/en-US/docs/Web/API/Window/alert

 Prompt: https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt
-(Please read the documentation on prompt, make sure you understand what result is and the parameters)
+(Please read the documentation on prompt, make sure you understand what the result is and the parameters)

 -------------------------------------------------